IMAGINE ID study to collect information about children with a genetic diagnosis, hoping to find the answers to developmental delay.

-Our understanding of the genetic causes of many rare disorders is still quite new.
-This is why a group of researchers in Cambridge, Cardiff, and London set up the IMAGINE ID study, collecting information about children with a genetic diagnosis related to learning problems.
-The study hopes to recruit 5,000 families; the more families who are enrolled, the more useful the information will be, especially for families with very rare conditions.
+Understanding of the genetic causes of many rare disorders is still quite new, this is why a group of researchers in Cambridge, Cardiff, and London set up the IMAGINE ID study, collecting information about children with a genetic diagnosis related to learning problems.

-Parents complete an online questionnaire about their child and soon after receive a summary report.
+Parents are asked to complete an online questionnaire about their child and soon after they receive a summary report.
 This report has been welcomed by families: